INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 .. note::
-  - Only viral hits (TAXIDs and representative accession numbers) with mapped reads/contigs are automatically shown in this Main Report table.
   - Other viral TAXIDs that were not automatically selected for confirmatory re-mapping step (flagged as "Unmapped") can be user-selected for mapping at any time by clicking in the "eye" icon available in the **Raw Classification and Mapping Summary** panel.